iobis/obis-products-catalog/docs/user-guide.md

 **What they are:** The 38 regional and thematic nodes that form the OBIS network.

 **Examples:**
-- OBIS USA
 - EurOBIS (European node)
 - Antarctic OBIS
 - Caribbean OBIS
 - Ocean Tracking Network (OTN)

 **How they work in the catalog:**
-- Each node is represented as an **Organization** in CKAN
+- Each node is represented as an **Organization**.
+The OBIS Secretariat and OBIS Community (non-nodes) are represented as organizations.
 - Products are associated with the node(s) that stewarded the underlying data
 - Node metadata is synchronized from the OBIS API
-- Organizations are prefixed with `node-` (e.g., `node-obis-usa`) to avoid naming conflicts
+- In the database, Organizations are prefixed with `node-` (e.g., `node-obis-usa`) to avoid naming conflicts

 **Data Source:** [https://api.obis.org/v3/node](https://api.obis.org/v3/node)

 ### OBIS Institutions (Groups)

-**What they are:** The 668+ research institutions, universities, and organizations that contribute data to OBIS.
+**What they are:** The 668+ research institutions, universities, and organizations that contribute data to OBIS _and_ are registered in [Institutes in Ocean Expert](https://oceanexpert.org/institutes).

 **Examples:**
 - CSIRO National Collections